dromniscience/SteinRealAnalysis/README.md

 The <img src="svgs/87181ad2b235919e0785dee664166921.svg?invert_in_darkmode" align=middle width=45.69716744999999pt height=22.465723500000017pt/> template of this book is modified from [ElegantBook: An open source <img src="svgs/87181ad2b235919e0785dee664166921.svg?invert_in_darkmode" align=middle width=45.69716744999999pt height=22.465723500000017pt/> programme](https://github.com/ElegantLaTeX/ElegantBook).

 ## How to use it?
 Unless otherwise noted, the solutions in this book are the fruits of independent effort.
-If you are a student enrolled in a class whose textbook is exactly this one, please do not plagiarize any content from this book as your homework.
+If you are a student enrolled in a class whose textbook is exactly this one, please do not plagiarize any content from this document as your homework.
 If you are an amateur of solving puzzles and read this book purely for fun, you are suggested to seek its help after giving the conundrum a third shot at least.

 ## Organization of the book
 Each chapter is divided into three sections, namely exercises, problems and supplementaries (optional).
 Presented in supplementaries are auxiliary materials that can better understanding of other content in the textbook.